A woman hugging her child

 Share your stories of your own failures and struggles.
 Make sure you let them know you re-framed them as an opportunity to learn and grow.

-Retain your highest praise for when your child manages to do something hard despite their anxiety, rather than pursuing an ‘anxiety-free’ life!
+Retain your highest praise for when your child manages to do something hard despite their anxiety, rather than pursuing an ‘anxiety-free’ life.

 Encourage your child to tell you about how they overcame a challenge and how that made them feel.